78. Tear Off the Mask and Start Life Afresh

-Chen Dan Hunan Province
+By Chen Dan, Hunan Province

-At the end of last year, the church transferred a brother from another area to take over my work.
+At the end of last year, the church transferred a brother from another area to take over my work because I wasn’t doing practical work, leading to a lack of results in various aspects of the church’s work.
 Prior to this I had not been informed, but rather heard indirectly through a sister I was partnering with.
 I was very upset.
-I suspected that the person in charge hadn’t informed me for fear that I would be unwilling to give up my position and put up a fight.
-As a result, I formed a poor opinion of the sister in charge.
-Later, the sister met with me and asked about how I felt about being replaced—initially I meant to speak my mind, but I worried that she’d get a bad impression of me and think I was angling for position.
-So instead, in as relaxed a voice as possible I said, “It’s no problem, I wasn’t able to do constructive work so it makes sense I’d be replaced.
-I don’t have any particular thoughts on the matter, whatever duty God’s family gives me to fulfill I’ll obey.”
-In this way I hid my true self while projecting an illusory version of myself to the sister.
-Afterward, I was sent by God’s family to be a worker.
-At our first co-workers meeting, our newly transferred leader laid bare with regard to his condition.
-One particular phrase he used, “lost all standing and reputation” hit me like a ton of bricks: It was as if he were talking about me.
-I was sitting there feeling really upset and sad—I could feel the tears welling up in my eyes, but I choked them back fearing that others would notice.
-I wanted to lay myself bare, but I also worried that my co-workers would think less of me.
-To save face, I once again concealed my true condition, not letting others see to what degree I had already been refined.
-I even forced a smile to show everyone how normal my condition was.
-Just like that, I brought my negativity back with me to work, and despite the fact that I didn’t dare slack off and worked every day from dawn till dusk, it seemed the harder I worked the more ineffective I became and all kinds of problems arose.
-The gospel work was coming to a grinding halt and the first-line director and some of his members had been arrested by the CCP police.
-Facing all this, I felt I was on the verge of collapse and thought only of my impending replacement.
-Even then, I refused to lay myself bare, making myself out to be strong and determined in front of my brothers and sisters.
+I suspected that the sister in charge hadn’t informed me for fear that I would be unwilling to give up my position and would put up a fight.
+I formed a poor opinion of her as a result.
+That sister later met with me and asked how I felt about being replaced—initially I had intended to speak my mind, but I was concerned she’d get a bad impression of me and think I was angling for a position.
+So instead, in as relaxed a voice as possible I said, “I don’t have any particular thoughts on the matter.
+I wasn’t able to do substantive work, so it makes sense that I’d be replaced.
+Whatever duty the church gives me to fulfill I’ll obey.”
+In this way I hid my true thoughts while projecting an illusory version of myself to the sister.
+Afterward, the church arranged for me to be a deacon.
+At our first co-workers’ meeting, our newly transferred leader laid himself bare with regard to his state.
+One particular phrase he used, “lost all standing and reputation” hit me like a ton of bricks: I felt as if he were talking about me.
+I was sitting there feeling really sad—I could feel the tears welling up in my eyes, but I choked them back fearing that others would notice.
+I wanted to lay bare my own state, but I also worried that my co-workers would think less of me.
+In order to save face, I once again concealed my true state, not wanting others to see to what degree I had suffered from this refinement.
+I even forced a smile to show everyone how normal my state was.
+Just like that, I brought my negative state into my work.
+Despite the fact that I worked hard every day from dawn till dusk and didn’t dare drag my feet, because I was living within a negative state, did not have a proper relationship with God, and could not gain the work of the Holy Spirit, it seemed that the harder I worked the more ineffective I became.
+All kinds of problems arose.
+Various aspects of the work practically came to a grinding halt and the leader of the gospel group was arrested by the CCP police.
+Facing all this, I felt as if I were on the verge of collapse.
+I thought only that my replacement was impending.
+Even then, I refused to lay bare my true state, making myself out to be strong and determined in front of my brothers and sisters.

-One day during spiritual cultivation I heard the following passage from Christ’s fellowship, “When conversing with their brothers and sisters, some people are deeply afraid of them finding out the difficulties within their hearts.
-They’re afraid that the brothers and sisters will have something to say about them or look down on them.
-When they speak, people can always feel their passion, that they really want God, and are really keen to put the truth into practice but in fact, in their hearts they’re really weak, and extremely passive.
-They pretend to be strong, and no one can see through it.
+One day during spiritual devotions I heard the following passage from God’s fellowship, “When interacting with their brothers and sisters, some people are afraid of them finding out the difficulties within their hearts, and that the brothers and sisters will have something to say about them or look down on them.
+As they speak, they always try to give the impression that they’re really zealous, that they really want God, and are really keen to put the truth into practice, but in fact, in their hearts, they’re extremely weak and passive.
+They pretend to be strong, so that no one can see through them.
 This is also deceit.
-In sum, regardless of what you do—whether it be in life, serving God, or performing your duty—if you present a false face to people and use it to mislead them, to make them think highly of you or not look down on you, then you are being deceitful!” (“To Be Honest, You Should Lay Yourself Open to Others” in Records of Christ’s Talks).
+In sum, regardless of what you do—whether it be in life, serving God, or performing your duty—if you present a false face to people and use it to mislead them, to make them think highly of you or not look down on you, then you are being deceitful” (“The Most Fundamental Practice of Being an Honest Person” in Records of Christ’s Talks).
 After hearing this passage I was utterly dumbfounded.
-Christ’s judgment struck me to the core of my being.
-When I measured my own actions against these words, it appeared that I was just the treacherous person of which God spoke, a true hypocrite.
-To give the leader and my co-workers the impression that I was someone who was willing to let go of status and obey the church’s arrangements.
-I wasn’t willing to reveal to them how negative my condition and behavior had become after being replaced, so ever since I had been stripped of my leadership position and assigned as a worker, I pretended to be firm and determined even though I felt negative and weak inside.
-I was living in the deception of Satan.
-I was living in the misunderstanding and betrayal of God.
-Even so, I was still unwilling to lay myself bare and seek the truth to resolve my corrupted disposition.
-How treacherous, how conniving I was!
-Yet, no matter how well I disguised and hid my true feelings, I could not escape God’s scrutiny.
-The Holy Spirit used my ineffectiveness in work to reveal everything.
-I was by no means willing to let go of my status, but rather went to great lengths to save face and preserve my standing by projecting a false image of myself to fool and confuse my brothers and sisters.
-How couldn’t I have known that, in so acting, not only would I entrap myself, but would also cause great harm to the work of God’s family?
-How dangerous it was to play around with the work of God’s family and my own life!
+God’s judgment struck me to the core of my being.
+Comparing them to my own actions, I was precisely the deceitful person revealed in God’s words who uses superficial illusions to mislead and deceive brothers and sisters.
+I thought of the fact that since being replaced, I had been incredibly weak and negative and had continuously lived within a state of misunderstanding and betraying God.
+But I threw myself into disguising myself and pretending to be strong so that the leader and co-workers would see me as someone who can let go of status and obey the church’s arrangements.
+I wasn’t willing to open up and shed light on my true state with brothers and sisters, or to seek the truth to resolve my own problems and come out from my negative state.
+As a result, not only did I harm myself, but I particularly incurred losses in the work of the church.
+I was so deceitful!
+Yet, no matter how well I disguised and hid my true state, I could not escape God’s scrutiny.
+The Holy Spirit used my ineffectiveness in work to expose everything.
+How could God not hate and be disgusted by someone like me, who did not take the church’s work into consideration just to protect my own face and status?

-Later, I read the following passage of God’s words: “Honesty means to give your heart to God; to never play Him false in anything; to be open with Him in all things, never cover the truth; to never do that which deceives those above and deludes those below; and to never do that which is done merely to ingratiate yourself with God.
-In short, to be honest is to refrain from impurity in your actions and words, and to deceive neither God nor man. … If you have many unspeakable confidences and are very unwilling to lay bare your secrets—your difficulties—to others so as to seek the way of the light, then I say that you are one for whom salvation will not be easily received and who will not easily emerge from the darkness.
-If seeking the way of truth pleases you well, then you are one who lives often in the light” (“Three Admonitions” in The Word Appears in the Flesh).
-From God’s words, I saw that those who are unwilling to share their confidences and lay bare their difficulties to seek the truth are treacherous.
-Because God hates and detests the treacherous, treacherous people do not have the work of the Holy Spirit within them and no matter how many years they practice faith in God, they will never receive His salvation and will ultimately be eliminated.
-Thanks to the enlightenment of God’s word, I was able to realize that the reason I had failed in service to God was due to my own treacherous nature.
-I was never willing to give my heart to God, lay myself bare before God or my brothers and sisters and receive God’s chastisements and judgments to purify myself.
-As a result, I was living within an improper condition, had lost the work of the Holy Spirit and had fallen into darkness.
-If I had communed with regard to my actual condition during fellowship with the sister in charge, she certainly would have communed the truth with me and my condition would have immediately improved.
-If I had always simply laid myself bare, my relationship with God would be normal and I wouldn’t have harbored prejudices against her or caused such great harm to the work of God’s family.
+I later read the following passage of God’s words: “Honesty means giving your heart to God, being genuine with God in all things, being open with Him in all things, never hiding the facts, not trying to deceive those above and below you, and not doing things only to curry favor with God.
+In short, to be honest is to be pure in your actions and words, and to deceive neither God nor man. … If you have many confidences that you are reluctant to share, if you are highly averse to laying bare your secrets—your difficulties—before others to seek the way of the light, then I say that you are someone who will not attain salvation easily, and who will not easily emerge from the darkness.
+If seeking the way of the truth pleases you well, then you are someone who dwells always in the light” (“Three Admonitions” in The Word Appears in the Flesh).
+From God’s words, I saw that those who are unwilling to share their confidences and lay bare their difficulties to seek the truth are deceitful.
+Because God hates and detests the deceitful, deceitful people do not have the work of the Holy Spirit within them and no matter how many years they practice faith in God, they will never receive His salvation and will ultimately be eliminated.
+Thanks be to the enlightenment of God’s word, which made me realize that the reason I had failed in service to God was due to my own deceitful nature.
+I was never willing to give my heart to God, accept God’s chastisement and judgment to purify myself, nor was I willing to lay myself bare before my brothers and sisters to seek the truth and resolve my problem.
+As a result, I was living within an improper state; I had lost the work of the Holy Spirit and had fallen into darkness.
+If I had fellowshiped on my actual state with the sister in charge, she certainly would have communed the truth with me and my state would have immediately improved.
+If I had always simply laid myself bare, my relationship with God would be proper and I wouldn’t have harbored prejudices against her or caused such great harm to the church work.
 I give thanks to God for revealing to me His righteous disposition.
-Through God’s word I was revealed and judged and thus came to recognize my treacherous nature and the root cause of my failures.
-God’s revelation and judgment also showed me a path to practice: No matter how many difficulties I meet, or how poor my condition, only by laying myself bare and using truth to reach resolution and going by God’s word will I receive the work of the Holy Spirit.
+I was exposed and judged through God’s words and thus came to know my deceitful nature and the root cause of my failures.
+God’s words also showed me a path to practice and made me understand: No matter how many difficulties I meet or how much I am in a poor state, as long as I can lay myself bare and seek the truth, and go by God’s words, I will be able to receive the work of the Holy Spirit.
+Then those problems can be resolved.
 Only by casting off my disguise and behaving honestly will I attain God’s salvation.

 In God’s words I found hope and my heart was deeply moved.
-Even though my actions have been deeply hurtful to God, He never abandoned me, but was always there quietly working His salvation.
-Behind this seemingly stern chastisement and judgment, God’s earnest consideration is thoroughly apparent.
-I truly experienced what is meant by, “love as profound as that expressed in a father’s guidance of his son.”
-Now I vow to return to God and do my utmost to seek the truth, seek change in my disposition and never again disguise myself in the name of protecting my worthless status and face.
-In the future, no matter what sort of difficulties or bad conditions I face, I vow to lay myself bare with others in seeking the truth and live honestly to comfort God’s heart!
+Even though my actions had been deeply hurtful to God, He never abandoned me, but was always there quietly saving me.
+Behind this seemingly stern chastisement and judgment were full of God’s kind intentions.
+This gave me a deep understanding that God’s judgment and chastisement are “love as profound as that expressed in a father’s guidance of his son.”
+Now I vow to return to God and do my utmost to pursue the truth, seek a change in my disposition, and never again disguise myself in the name of protecting my worthless status and face.
+In the future, no matter what sort of difficulties I face or poor state I am in, I vow to lay myself bare to my brothers and sisters in seeking the truth and live honestly to comfort God’s heart!